 There are wide-ranging benefits to being a member of Wishford.
 Our central team provides expertise and support in the business aspects of running a school, leaving the Head and teaching staff free to focus on the education and experience of your child.
 Being part of a team also gives school staff access to lots of other educational experts across the Group, to share best practice and resources, and generate new ideas.
 It also provides extra financial stability, especially for smaller schools.
 Finally, being part of a group provides opportunities for inter-school events and competitions which our pupils love.

-It is very unlikely that there will be a hike in fees, other than the normal annual inflationary increase.
-Our aim is to ensure the income from fees is wisely spent in the key areas, and we often find there are opportunities to cut costs and make those fees go further.
+No, there won’t be a hike in fees as a result of joining the group, other than the normal annual inflationary increase.
+Our aim is to ensure the income from fees is wisely spent in the key areas, and we often find there are opportunities to make your fees go further by leveraging the benefits of being part of the larger group.

 We are very experienced in supporting families of our new schools, and have structures in place to ensure parent voices are heard.
 In the first instance, when a school joins the group, there are events where you will have the opportunity to meet members of the Wishford Team, find out more about how we operate and what you can expect, and put questions to them.
 Of course, you can also speak to your own school staff, or you can contact Wishford directly.